lee2sman/nosebook/_posts/2024-11-25-quilt-poems.md

 ![Secret Door quilt]({{"/images/secret-door-quilt.jpg" | absolute_url}})
 *Secret Door Quilt uses an Amish bars pattern*

-This is a screenshot of my terminal.
-I coded the software in Lua, my favorite language, generally.
-And the output was rendered to the terminal.
-I knew you could change text and background colors through terminal commands, and found an ultra minimal single-file library to allow me to do that simply with easy commands.
+This is a screenshot from my terminal.
+I knew you could change text and background colors through ANSI terminal commands, and found an ultra minimal single-file library to allow me to do that simply with easy commands.

 But after some tests, although this was kind of fun, I decided to let the poems speak for themselves in just text without color.
 This might also print more conveniently in black and white when I get to that stage.

-I found text libraries of words as usual from Darius Kazemi's [Corpora](https://github.com/dariusk/corpora) github repo, which has great lists of words.
+I found text libraries of words from Darius Kazemi's [Corpora](https://github.com/dariusk/corpora) github repo, which has great lists of words.
 I also found a few Wikipedia articles with lists of words that work well together.
 I tested these many times to see if they generated interesting quilt poems.

 The bodies of text I ended up using were: